Self-build

-Self-build is the creation of an individual home for oneself through a variety of methods.
-The self-builder's input into this process varies from doing the actual construction to contracting the work to an architect or building package company.
+Self-build is the process of creating an individual home or building through a variety of methods.
+The self-builder's input into this process varies from doing the actual construction, also known as DIY, to contracting certain works to an architect or building package company.

 Motivation

-People build individual homes for many reasons.
+People do self-build for many reasons.
 One common reason, especially in poorer countries, is that they may not be able to afford such housing on the open market.
 Another motivation can be the wish to create something tailored to their family's requirements and/or lifestyle.

 Methods

 Self-builders create their homes through a variety of methods, and seldom build it entirely themselves.
 In rich countries, many of them hire an architect to design the home, and a builder to construct it.
 Others use so-called 'package' companies to handle the entire project.
 Many others find themselves managing building sites and dealing directly with planners, tradespeople and materials suppliers.